How do I register?

 Can I videotape or take pictures during the competition?

-Videotaping and flash photography are strictly prohibited during the entire convention weekend.
-Registered Teachers with Video passes will be permitted to video the last 15 minutes of Workshop Classes only.
+Videotaping and flash photography are strictly prohibited during the competition.
 If you’d like to receive a video or professional photos of your number check out our friends at Evolve Photo Video!